swiftlang/swift-evolution/proposals/0322-temporary-buffers.md

 * As discussed previously, in order to provide a high-level "safe" interface, the language needs some amount of lower-level unsafety. `Data` cannot be implemented without `UnsafeRawPointer` (or equivalent,) nor `Array<T>` without `UnsafeMutableBufferPointer<T>`, nor `CheckedContinuation<T, E>` without `UnsafeContinuation<T, E>`.
 * The need for unsafe interfaces is not limited to the Standard Library: developers working at every layer of the software stack can benefit from careful use of unsafe interfaces like the proposed functions.
 * Creating a dialect of Swift that bans unsafe interfaces entirely is an interesting idea and is worth discussing in more detail, but it is beyond the scope of this proposal.

+### Using a different stack-promotion heuristic

+* The original proposal used only a trivial "allocation ≤ _n_" heuristic for stack allocations.
+A number of reviewers wanted stronger guarantees around stack promotion.
+By adding the Standard Library function `_swift_stdlib_isStackAllocationSafe()`, we give the language a hook it can use to implement more complex heuristics.
+* Some reviewers wanted the proposed functions to yield an optional buffer and `nil` on stack allocation failure.
+The Swift standard library currently considers allocation to be a non-failable operation: if an allocation actually fails, the library terminates the program rather than yielding a `nil` pointer.
+Since the proposed functions are intended to be used in scenarios where callers are currently already using `UnsafeMutableBufferPointer.allocate(capacity:)`, a fallback path that uses that function does not represent a performance regression.
+* Some reviewers wanted the proposed functions to _always_ stack-allocate and _never_ heap-allocate.
+Putting aside inputs that require heap allocation (e.g. `alignment` not known at compile-time, so the correct LLVM `alloca` instructions cannot be generated), such a function would be inherently _dangerous_ rather than simply unsafe.
+Consider this seemingly-harmless program:

+    ```swift
+    print("How many tacos do you want?")
+    guard let n = readLine().flatMap(Int.init(_:)) else {
+      printUsageAndExit()
+    }

+    withUnsafeTemporaryAllocation(of: taco_t, capacity: n) { buffer
+      taco_init(buffer.baseAddress!, buffer.count, fillings)
+    }

+    ...
+    ```

+    If the user specifies a very large number of tacos (an understandable choice), this function will smash the stack.
+While this function is marked "unsafe", Swift still strives to be a safe language, and such a sharp edge on the proposed functions is unacceptable.

 ## Acknowledgments